-Hydrostatic pressure often builds behind these walls and with no where to go can start to damage the structure.
+Hydrostatic pressure often builds behind these walls and, with nowhere to go, can start to damage the structure.
 Common indications are deflection and loreal destabilization of the wall.
-As well a early sign may be efflorescence, white stains that build up on the surface of the wall generated by salt deposits as moisture permeates the masonry.
-If a problem is unchecked you might eventually find spalling where the brick starts to flake apart.
+An early sign of that the wall may be failing is efflorescence — white stains that build up on the surface of the wall generated by salt deposits as moisture permeates the masonry.
+If a problem is left unchecked, you might eventually find spalling, where the brick starts to flake apart.

-Moisture issues can typically be avoided with the installation of a weep, essentially a small gap in the masonry structure that allows hydrostatic pressure to drain out.
-A drain will also alleviate moisture problems, typically a perforated drain pipe or tile set into an aggregate stone bed and wrapped with a filter fabric.
+Moisture issues can typically be avoided with the installation of a weep — essentially, a small gap in the masonry structure that allows hydrostatic pressure to drain out.
+A drain will also alleviate moisture problems.
+These are typically a perforated drain pipe or tile set into an aggregate stone bed and wrapped with a filter fabric.

 The vast majority of Capitol Hill retaining walls were surprisingly built without weeps.